 Innovative start-ups and fast-growing ‘scale-ups’ are concentrated mainly in Amsterdam, Rotterdam, Haarlemmermeer and Utrecht.
-These are the results of an analysis report published today by the Rathenau Instituut.
+These are the results of an analysis published today by the Rathenau Instituut.

 Each sector has its own hotspots, but that does not mean that sectors are concentrated exclusively in certain regions.
 Enterprises and knowledge institutions seek partners throughout the Netherlands.
 In the High Tech sector, for example, the enterprises and institutes clustered in Brainport Eindhoven work with partners in Amsterdam, Delft, and Enschede, while Agro & Food knowledge partners in Wageningen are linked to the agriculture and horticulture sector across the country.